Hildrus Poindexter: Career

 Poindexter joined the Howard University Medical College at Howard University in 1931 as assistant professor of microbiology in the Department of Bacteriology, Preventive Medicine and Public Health.
-In 1936, he was promoted to Professor and Chair of the Department.
+In 1936, he was promoted to professor and chair of the department.

 He entered the United States Army in 1943 and had a very distinguished career as an expert on Malaria and other tropical diseases.
 He left the army as a lieutenant colonel having earned a bronze star for his work in reducing malaria infections among the troops.
 He continued his military service as a commissioned officer in the United States Public Health Service.
 In 1947, Senior Surgeon Poindexter was appointed posted to the Mission to Liberia as chief of laboratory and medical research in West Africa.
 The goal of the mission was to help the Liberian government in sanitation planning and the control of infectious diseases.
 He became director in 1948.

-In 1953 Dr. Poindexter was transferred to Indochina.
+In 1953, Poindexter was transferred to Indochina.
 He went on to serve in various other countries including Vietnam, Suriname, Iraq, Libya, and Sierra Leone before returning to the faculty of Howard University.
 During his tenure at Howard, Pondexter mentored a number of notable younger scientists, such as Jane Hinton, the co-developer of the Mueller-Hinton agar, and Ruth Ella Moore.

 Poindexter published his autobiography, My World Of Reality, in 1973 in which he candidly discusses his various life experiences including dealings with racial prejudice.
 One example is the offer of membership by the American Society of Parasitologists, withdrawn when the society learned that Poindexter was Black.

-Memberships

-He was a Prince Hall Mason, a member of the American Society of Microbiology and a member of Omega Psi Phi fraternity.
+He was a member of the American Society for Microbiology.